Emotional or behavioral disability

 An emotional or behavioral disability is a disability that impacts a person's ability to effectively recognize, interpret, control, and express fundamental emotions.
 The Individuals with Disabilities Education Act of 2004 characterizes the group of disabilities as Emotional Disturbance (ED).
-This term is controversial as it is seen by some as excluding or even discriminating against students with behavior issues and just focuses on the emotional aspects.
+This term is controversial, as it is seen by some as excluding – or even discriminating against – students with behavioral issues and focusing solely on emotional aspects.

 Characteristics

 This group of disabilities are particularly difficult to classify as generalizations occur that may lead to some students who do not fit specific diagnostic criteria, but are still disabled, not determined eligible for special education services.
 Broadly, the group can be broken down to internal behaviors, external behaviors and low incidence behaviors.
 Internal behaviors are observed in students who are depressed, withdrawn and anxious.
 External behaviors are seen in students who are aggressive and act out.
 Such behavior would be classified as Disruptive Behavioral Disorder (DBD).
 Low incidence behaviors are behaviors that occur only in particular environmental triggers, such as a specific person or phrase.
-Note, some students may have only one category, some have mixed.
+Some students may have only one category and some have mixed categories.